Christian M. M. Brady

-Christian M. M. Brady was announced as the 16th president of Wittenberg University on May 9, 2025.

 Christian M. M. Brady (born 1968) is an American scholar who specializes in biblical literature, rabbinic literature, and the targumim, especially Targum Lamentations and Targum Ruth.
 As of June 1, 2025, he became the 16th president of Wittenberg University in Springfield, Ohio.
 He was the inaugural dean of the Lewis Honors College and professor of Modern and Classical Languages, Literatures, and Cultures at the University of Kentucky (2017-2025).
 He was interim dean of the College of Arts & Sciences at the University of Kentucky from 2020 to 2022.
 He was dean of the Schreyer Honors College from 2006 to 2016.
 He was formerly associate professor of Classical Studies and Jewish Studies at Tulane University.
 His administrative roles at Tulane included associate director of the Jewish Studies Program (1997-1998), director of the Jewish Studies Program (1998-2003), associate director of the Honors Program (2003-2004), and director of the Honors Program (2004–2006).

 Education

-Brady grew up in Montgomery Village, Maryland and went to high school in Damascus, Maryland.
+Brady grew up in Montgomery Village, Maryland, and went to high school in Damascus, Maryland.
 He received a B.A. from Cornell University in History and Near Eastern Studies with a concentration in Religious Studies.
-He went on to earn an M.A. from Wheaton College, Illinois in Biblical and Theological Studies, a graduate diploma in Jewish Studies from the Oxford Centre for Hebrew and Jewish Studies at the University of Oxford, and a D.Phil. in Oriental Studies from the University of Oxford where he was a member of St. Cross College.
+He went on to earn an M.A. from Wheaton College in Illinois in Biblical and Theological Studies, a graduate diploma in Jewish Studies from the Oxford Centre for Hebrew and Jewish Studies at the University of Oxford, and a D.Phil. in Oriental Studies from the University of Oxford where he was a member of St. Cross College.